ESSAY | By Chris Graham

 Ask yourself this: how many women do you know who’ve been sexually assaulted?
 Now ask yourself how many men you know who’ve admitted to sexual assault, let alone been jailed for it?
 Now try and explain that gap.
 The fact is, Australia’s legal and political system is in crisis, and not just because a former High Court judge turned Royal Commissioner appointed to the role by a Prime Minister world famous for his misogyny turned out to be a serial sexual harasser of women, and had to face a second independent inquiry ordered by an Attorney General now facing allegations of rape.
 The system is in crisis because the system is the problem, writes Chris Graham.

-By all accounts, Kate was a vibrant, outgoing, intelligent young girl.
+By all accounts, during her early years Kate was a vibrant, outgoing, intelligent girl.
 A champion debater, friends described her as the person they most believed might one day become Australia’s first female Prime Minister.

 Of course, back then, neither Kate nor O’Keefe could be sure of the direction their lives might head, but violence against women would very much become a theme for both of them.